igrep/typesafe-precure/README.md

 ## Characteristics

-Each girl/PreCure/PreCure's variation/special item has her/its own type.
+**Each girl/PreCure/PreCure's variation/special item has her/its own type**.
 So only correct combinations of girls/PreCures and items can transform and purify.
 Compared with other PreCure implementations such as rubicure, clocure, etc., this makes it harder to use, but it reproduces the settings more correctly.

 ## Installation

-TODO

 ```sh
 # unicode-show is optional.
 But recommended.